-Rifampicin: Co-administration of Lopinavir and Ritonavir Tablets with rifampicin is not recommended.
+Rifampicin: Co-administration of Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg with rifampicin is not recommended.

-Rifampicin in combination with Lopinavir and Ritonavir Tablets causes large decreases in Lopinavir concentrations which may in turn significantly decrease the therapeutic effect of Lopinavir.
-Adequate exposure to Lopinavir and Ritonavir may be achieved when a higher dose of Lopinavir and Ritonavir Tablets is used but this is associated with a higher risk of liver and gastrointestinal toxicity.
+Rifampicin in combination with Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg causes large decreases in lopinavir concentrations which may in turn significantly decrease the therapeutic effect of lopinavir.
+Adequate exposure to lopinavir/ritonavir may be achieved when a higher dose of Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg is used but this is associated with a higher risk of liver and gastrointestinal toxicity.